-- Constipation is one of pregnancy’s most common woes, and is brought on by rising levels of progesterone that relax the muscles of bowel, explains integrated medical practitioner, Dr Ela Manga.
+Constipation is one of pregnancy’s most common woes, and is brought on by rising levels of progesterone that relax the muscles of your bowel, explains integrated medical practitioner, Dr Ela Manga.
 The result is that the wave-like peristaltic movements of the bowel slow down and this can ‘clog’ your works.

 - Nature’s solution is water and foods that are high in fibre, especially soft insoluble fibre.
-The soft insoluble fibre creates a high-volume mass that draws in fluid throughout the digestive tract, making your stool softer and subsequently easier to move through the colon and to ultimately pass.
+The soft insoluble fibre creates a high-volume mass that draws in fluid throughout the digestive tract, making your poo softer and subsequently easier to move through the colon and to ultimately pass.

 - Oat bran can also be helpful, but add it gradually, advises Catherine.
 Start with one teaspoon per day and slowly increase it to five to six teaspoons.

 - Remember, though, that all that fibre needs to be well hydrated for it to work as the soft bulking agent that moves waste through the colon.
 So drinking about six to eight glasses of water per day is important.

 “Processed and refined foods – these contribute significantly to incidence of constipation,” says Catherine.